ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 Unicode encoding is a method of mapping Unicode to bytes for storage on a computer.

-Altibase usees an encoding scheme such as UTF-8 or UTF-16 to represent a code scheme or character set.
+Altibase uses an encoding scheme such as UTF-8 or UTF-16 to represent a code scheme or character set.

 #### Storing Unicode Characters